skovnats/DataCamp/README.md

 # DataCamp
 DataCamp
-Code in for solving the tasks
+Code for solving the tasks